expo/expo/docs/pages/accounts/account-types.md

 ## Personal Accounts

-When you sign up for an account with Expo, you are creating a Personal Account.
-All Expo users have their own Personal Account(s).
-Expo uses it to identify you as an individual safely.

-A Personal Account is the default account type.
-For example, your Personal Account username is used when you use the [contact form](https://expo.dev/contact) to reach out for support when you are logged in.
+When you sign up a Personal Account is automatically created for you.
+This account is a good place to work on your personal projects.

 > **Note**: You must not share authentication credentials for your Personal Account with anyone for any reason.
 Members can log in to their Personal Accounts to access any Team or Organization they are part of.
 Access to these accounts is available from the dropdown in the top left corner of the dashboard on [expo.dev](https://expo.dev).

 ## Teams

 > **Note**: For all new accounts where you want to share access, we recommend you [create a new Organization](#organizations) Account.
 It allows more flexibility in role assignments and allows you to keep some projects private to you.
-However, a Team Account is still a viable way to give other users access to all your projects, just keep in mind that no projects in your account can be private to you if you make a Team Account unless you remove all members.
+However, a Team Account is still a viable way to give other users access to all your projects, just keep in mind that granting someone access to your account grants them access to all of your personal projects.

 To create a Team Account, simply [invite Team members](/accounts/working-together/#adding-members) to a Personal Account.
 An email will be sent that prompts them to create a Personal Expo Account if they do not already have one.
 In a Team Account, the team's creator has the Owner role only.